divorced couple

 Divorce is the Worst

-A unique book about divorce that doesn't sugarcoat the situation and the emotional impact on the children involved.
+A unique book that doesn't sugarcoat the situation and the emotional impact on the children involved.
 All feelings are validated and represented through visually interesting artwork that captures the wide range of emotions.
 It's a heartfelt work that does more showing than telling.

 Monday, Wednesday, and Every Other Weekend

-One of the most disruptive aspects of divorce for a child is the constant shuffling between two homes.
+One of the most disruptive aspects for a child is the constant shuffling between two homes.
 A little boy moves back and forth from his mother's apartment to his father's house, but fortunately his loyal dog is by his side at all times.
 This book does not paint a rosy picture of the situation, but rather is a more raw account of the tug-of-war a child can feel when adjusting to this disruption.

 Always Mom, Forever Dad